radiantdeer/AIDr/README.md

 |ReminderFragment.java|reminder                 |The main reminder tab |
 |TipsFragment.java    |tips                     |The main tips tab     |

 ## What Works & What Doesn't Work

 ### Currently Working
+- Chatting :
+    - System can show disease if user types in the disease.
+    - System can also show (dummy) nearest hospital.
-- Chatting : system can show disease if user types in the disease.
-Other than that, the system just mirrors the message.
+    - Other than that, the system just mirrors the message.
 - Disease Explainer
 - Chat history
 - Reminders : able to list reminders made & create new reminders